SimonGreyHull/700110-2122-Steering/README.md

 ### Test and commit your code to source control

+You will notice that once your agent reaches its target it will start to oscillate around it.
+As an extension task you could add some logic to change the target to a new one when the agent reaches it?

 Test your code is working as expected, then commit your code with an appropriate commit message like "Added seek behaviour"

 ## 5. Add Flee Behaviour